(Disclosure: Some of the links below may be affiliate links)

 - That is it!
 You now have a VIAC account!

 - You can directly validate your mail.
-Go to Profile > Settings and you will have an option to validate your email.
+Go to Profile > Settings, and you will have an option to confirm your email.

 And that is it already!
 You have a third pillar at VIAC now!
 Welcome to the best third pillar in Switzerland.

-In total, it took me less than five minutes to open an account.
+In total, it took me less than ten minutes to open an account.
 And this is counting the time to write down the steps for the blog.
-This is much better than most online services.
+This registration is much better than most online services.
 Even though I do not like phones, this went very well!
-They did a very good job of simplifying the process to the maximum.
+They did an excellent job of simplifying the process to the maximum.

 Transfer your third pillar